• Home

 Code-Switching

 This theme returns later inside the film.
-During an issue with Sasha, Marcus takes issue with the time period “celebrity chef,” after which provides, “You know what term I also hate?
+During an issue with Sasha, Marcus takes issue with the period “celebrity chef,” after which he provides, “You know what term I also hate?
 ‘Elevated Asian cuisine.’
 Asian food isn’t alleged to be improved.
 It’s presupposed to be genuine.
 That’s what you used to do with my mother.

 “I don’t know why you’re doing this sort of stuff now,” he continues.
-“It’s now not true.
+“It’s now longer true.
 Asian food shouldn’t be served in a shot glass.
 It has to be served in a big-ass bowl.
 You’re just catering to wealthy white people.”

-In quick, he’s accusing her of culinary code-switching.
+In a quick, he’s accusing her of culinary code-switching.
 She’s still cooking Asian food, even her local style of delicacies, but her approach conforms to high society requirements for elaborate, fussy, and illogical presentation in his eyes.
-He desires his meals simple, tasty, and filling.
+He desires his meals to be simple, tasty, and filling.
 All the rest is simply code-switching noise.

 Unapologetic Authenticity